justinbeetle/pyDragonWarrior/README.md

 ### Source Material

-#### The original Dragon Warrior
+#### Dragon Warrior

 Any [Dragon Warrior](https://en.wikipedia.org/wiki/Dragon_Quest_(video_game)) inspired project or clone is indebted to the creators of Dragon Warrior.
-The 8-bit chip tunes from Dragon Warrior I especially enjoy, much to the chagrin of my family!
+I especially enjoy the 8-bit chip tunes from Dragon Warrior, much to the chagrin of my family!

 * Developer: Chunsoft